 What if I have special dietary needs?

-- Become part of the University Dining Services' Menu Committee which has regularly scheduled meetings.
+- Becoming part of the University Dining Services' Menu Committee which has regularly scheduled meetings.
 If you cannot attend the meeting(s), share your ideas with one of the management staff members who will present your suggestions at the meeting.

-- Use the Dining Services' comment cards which are available at each of the Dining Centers to communicate your ideas and questions.
-Please include your name and your e-mail or phone number so a member of the management staff can obtain additional information if needed.
+- Use Dining Services' comment cards which are available at each of the Dining Centers to communicate your ideas and questions.
+Please include your name and e-mail or phone number so a member of the management staff can obtain additional information if needed.

-- Visit us 'in person'!
+- Visit us in person!
 We always appreciate the opportunity to talk with students about the menu.

 How can I become more involved in University Dining Services' activities?

 A great way is to become a member of one of the University Dining Services' committees.
 Examples include:

 - The gNc (good Nutrition counts) committee which plans and presents nutrition/wellness programs for the students.